basilstotz/ltsp-pnp/README.md

-# ltsp-pnp
-Install and manage a ltsp-pnp system (on ubuntu 14.04)
+# Install and manage a ltsp-pnp system (on ubuntu 14.04)

-## Installation of a ltsp-pnp server
+## Installation of the ltsp-pnp server

-* Install a common ubuntu 14.04 (desktop-edition)
+* Install a common ubuntu 14.04 (desktop-edition).
+If you have any 32-bit clients must use a 32-bit server installation!

 * Install ltsp-pnp_1.0_all.deb (this deb!)